thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

 My motto is 'fail fast, fail often'.
 I am NOT a programer.
 Do NOT use any of the code shown here.
 These pages and the code on them are for entertainment use only.
 The pages on this site are a brain dump.
-There are a lot of different moving parts to running a ground station.
-This site is an attempt to document all the required steps and parts needed.
+There are a lot of different moving parts to running an effective ground station.
+Many different people and web sites have small snippets of information about putting together a satcom ground stations.
+This site is an attempt to pull them together and document all the required steps and parts needed.

 ### Support or Contact